Extensible Prompts for Language Models on Zero-shot Language Style Customization: eXtensible Prompt

 \subsection{Imaginary words}

-Imaginary words are a supplement to the NL vocabulary to help represent what is hardly describable in NL.
-For example, as illustrated in Table \ref{tab:x-prompt}, an imaginary word can represent a specific person's style to enable an X-Prompt to customize language generation with fine-grain specifications.
+Imaginary words are a supplement to the NL vocabulary to help represent complicated, abstractive or even indescribable concepts (characteristics of a specific person's language).
+For an X-Prompt $(w_{p_{1}} \dots w_{p_{m}})$, a prompt token $w_{p_i}$ can come from either the NL vocabulary $V$ or the extensible imaginary word vocabulary $\widetilde{V}$ (i.e., $w_{p_i} \in V \cup \widetilde{V}$).

+Different from previous work \citep{li2021prefix,lester2021power} that learns a soft prompt focusing on fitting ID task data, X-Prompt aims to learn an imaginary word for general usability with high OOD robustness like an NL word, which can be compatible and combined with various contexts for different prompting purposes.

-To obtain imaginary words with general usability for OOD robust X-Prompts, we propose context-guided learning with prompt augmentation to guide imaginary words to learning towards their intended representation against overfitting ID training data.
+To obtain imaginary words with general usability for OOD robust X-Prompts, we propose context-augmented learning (CAL) to guide imaginary words to learning towards their intended representation against overfitting ID training data.